 Growing up, we didn’t eat out often (like never) so it was always a really special treat to go to any restaurant.
-When we did go somewhere to eat, we often chose Mexican food because our whole family enjoyed it and because it was pretty much the only non-chain decent restaurant in our small town.
+When we did go somewhere to eat, we often chose Mexican food.
+Our whole family enjoyed it and it was pretty much the only non-chain decent restaurant in our small town.

 Reinventing Old Favorites the Healthy Way

-As a grown-up, non-kids-meal eating amateur food blogger, I’ve graduated to grown-up (real food) versions of my favorite foods of yesteryear.
+As a grown-up, non-kids-meal-eating food blogger, I’ve graduated to grown-up (real food) versions of my old favorites.
 We still don’t eat out that often, but now I’m the mom insisting we cook at home.
-My kids skipped the kids’ meal phase all together and are used to the tastes and textures of real food.
+My kids skipped the kids’ meal phase altogether and are used to the tastes and textures of real food.

 Now that I know spices are about more than just good flavor, I look for every opportunity to work herbs and spices into our meals.
 Fajitas are the perfect excuse!

-Just wash and chop veggies and meat, cook, add spice, and… fajitas!
+Just wash and chop veggies and a pound of meat, cook, add spice, and… fajitas!
 That’s my style of cooking!

 Using quality, dried herbs from a reputable company (or, growing and drying them if you have the time and interest!) makes all the difference.
-I get my spices in bulk (we go through them quickly!)… see all the links below for the ones I order.
+I get my spices in bulk since we go through them quickly.
+See all the links in the recipe for the ones I use.